3.00 College OrganizationSee version history

 The Central Piedmont Community College Board of Trustees is the legal body responsible for the College.
 The Board establishes broad College policies, adopts long-range plans and goals, and secures the financial resources required to support the College.
 The Board provides policy direction to the president of the College.

 The president of the College plans, organizes, and directs the overall administrative and academic activities and operations of the College.
 The president exercises direct and indirect supervision of all College personnel.
-The president is assisted by an executive vice president.

 Under the leadership of the president, the work of the College is assigned by function to broad, multi-faceted program units.
 Each unit is managed by a vice president.